databricks/zerobus-sdk/README.md

             None,
         ).await?;

-        // Ingest partition data...
-        for i in (partition * 25_000)..((partition + 1) * 25_000) {
+        // Ingest partition data (using single-record or batch ingestion) for i in (partition * 25_000)..((partition + 1) * 25_000) {
             let record = YourMessage { id: Some(i), /* ... */ };
             let _ack = stream.ingest_record(record.encode_to_vec()).await?;
         }

-        //Clsoe implicitly waits for all acknowledgments from the server. stream.close().await?;
+        //Close implicitly waits for all acknowledgments from the server. stream.close().await?;
         Ok::<_, ZerobusError>(())
     });